 In other words, talk to new recruits at a very early stage about their performance in an honest, direct way and be kind in giving them support to adjust if necessary.
 If nothing else, it covers the next base of employment law should they not meet the required standard and are subsequently asked to leave the business.
 But for me, it's just as much about a combination of doing the right thing morally and using common sense as it is about jumping through legal hoops.

 Yet so many businesses I talk to describe a poor performing individual and then go on to say how many years they have been in post.
 Why?
 I assume a combination of the business failing to grasp the nettle at an early stage, perhaps combined with a poor or non-existent articulation of what the required standard is.
-By that point they will have done inestimable damage both to the businesses' customer experience and internal culture.
+By that point they will have done inestimable damage both to the business' customer experience and internal culture.

 Andrew spent most of his career at John Lewis, starting as a management trainee, and subsequently held a number of operational trading roles across several branches, culminating in running the furniture floor at Oxford Street.